timarenz/terraform-azure-demo/README.md

 After everything is up and running add some changes, for that remove the comments from the `lb.tf` and `vm.tf`file.
 Then apply the new configuration.
 Make sure you show the plan / changes before applying the new configuration.

+# Terraform Enterprise Workflow

+Make sure workspace `azure-demo-app` is destroy, if not queue a destroy plan and destroy an preexisting environment.

 [1]: https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html